Teaching Statistics Special Issue

 General resources on pedagogic research

-In response to Thursday afternoon’s panel on research in teaching statistics in Higher Education, you may find the advice on getting started in statistics education research on the Consortium for the Advancement of Undergraduate Statistics Education (CAUSE) website helpful.
+In response to Thursday afternoon’s panel on research in teaching statistics in Higher Education at UKCOTS24, you may find the advice on getting started in statistics education research on the Consortium for the Advancement of Undergraduate Statistics Education (CAUSE) website helpful.

 Need more information?